 Important!
 You cannot drive to Stoos itself, but it can be reached by cable car from Morschach or by funicular from Schwyz.
 So if you are driving, leave your car at one of the big parking areas in Schwyz (see the exact location on the maps below).
 Parking in Schwyz costs about 1 CHF per hour.

 If you don’t have a car, you can also get here by public transport.
 For example, from Lucerne, you can take a train to Arth-Goldau, and from there a bus to Schwyz.
-Here you can find the best public transportation options to Schwyz, Stoosbahn for wherever you are coming from.
+Here you can find the best public transportation options to Schwyz, Stoosbahn, no matter where you are coming from.

-Good to know: Swiss Travel Pass is valid on all public transport including Stoosbahn (and gives you a discount on gondolas).
+Good to know: The Swiss Travel Pass is valid on all public transport including Stoosbahn (and gives you a discount on gondolas).
+You can find more information about this all-in pass via the link below.

 If you feel like making a full-day hiking trip, you could also skip the cable car and hike to Klingenstock.
 But if you are like us and want to see the best views with minimal effort, just take the cable car and save your energy for the ridge hike!